vintagefilmography/Hawkeye2_video_capture/README.md

 Hit the Q button.
 ![fps-set](https://user-images.githubusercontent.com/48537944/173411557-050bc2e0-c122-4d3a-8280-0a184a5e4afc.png)

 Position highlight over desire FPS and hit Enter.
-Set desired FPS to 3 by using teh left and right keys.
+Set desired FPS to 3 by using the left and right keys.

  ![fps-set-to-3](https://user-images.githubusercontent.com/48537944/173412055-d738573a-8af2-4d1a-9759-3beae8309035.png)
 Press enter again to go bach to the FOS Override screen.
 Select the "Optimize for" entry and hit Enter.